Ne1sonLi/PC-Parts-Tracker-Database/README.md

 ## Milestone 2

 Milestone 2 included improvements to the ER diagram to ensure that it models real PC parts more accurately.
+These improvements were guided by the feedback we received from our mentor.
 In addition, the ER diagram was translated into the appropriate relational model.
 From there, each table was decomposed into BCNF (Boyce-Codd Normal Form) by breaking down the tables on their functional dependencies.
 Finally, the SQL/DDL statements for creating each normalized table were drafted along with the states for inserting 5 tuples into each one.

 ## Milestone 3